Mike McTigue: Early years

 Michael Francis McTigue (Mike McTigue) was born in Lickaun, Kilnamona, in County Clare, Ireland, on 26 November 1892.
 He was recorded in the 1901 Census of County Clare.

-McTigue emigrated to America in 1912 when he was 21.
+McTigue emigrated to America in 1912 when he was 20.

 He traveled as a steerage passenger of the British steamer Baltic, which arrived at the Port of New York on 21 September 1912.
 He was the brother of fellow boxer Jim McTigue.

 Boxing career

 World light heavyweight champion

-McTigue began boxing and fought in America for 13 years.
-McTigue got a shot at the World Light Heavyweight Championship in 1923.
-Despite the Irish Civil War still ongoing, the fight was held in La Scala Opera House in Prince's Street, Dublin against the Senagalese Fighter Battling Siki.
-McTigue won on points after 20 rounds to become the World Light Heavyweight Champion.
+Despite the Irish Civil War still ongoing, McTigue got a shot at the World Light Heavyweight Championship in 1923.
+The fight was held in La Scala Opera House in Prince's Street, Dublin on St. Patrick's Day against the French-Senegalese champion Battling Siki.

+Nat Fleischer founder of The Ring, "It is doubtful whether a boxing contest was ever staged under such conditions...
+Spectators walked to the theater between rows of guards.
+Armored cars loomed around corners.
+Machine guns poked their noses from points of vantage.
+"After viewing newsreel footage of the fight in 1979, Robert Cantwell of Sports Illustrated concluded that Siki won more rounds and should have been declared the winner.
+George Kimball commented: "Under today’s scoring system, Siki might indeed have won more rounds than McTigue, but remember, [referee] Smith wasn’t handing in round-by-round totals, and his overall view was apt to be more shaped by the concluding rounds than those that had taken place more than an hour earlier."

+McTigue won after 20 rounds to become the World Light Heavyweight Champion.

-He would defend his title against future Hall of Famers Tommy Loughran, Young Stribling and Mickey Walker before losing the title by unanimous decision to the gold medalist wrestler-turned-boxer Paul Berlenbach in 1925.
+He would defend his title against future Hall of Famers Tommy Loughran, Young Stribling and Mickey Walker before losing the title by unanimous decision to the Olympic wrestler-turned-boxer Paul Berlenbach in 1925.

 After his scheduled bout for August 11, 1927 versus reigning undisputed NBA, NYSAC and The Ring light heavyweight champion, Jack Delaney was cancelled due to Delaney vacating his titles and moving up to the heavyweight division, on July 26, 1927, the New York Athletic State Commission awarded McTigue their light heavyweight championship.
 McTigue lost his title in his first defense of the NYSAC light heavyweight title to Tommy Loughran on October 7, 1927.

 Noteworthy opposition

 McTigue fought multiple bouts in his career against the likes of Paul Berlenbach, Jeff Smith, Harry Greb, Mickey Walker and Tommy Loughran.
-He lost most of those bouts, but he actually got the best of the great Loughran during one of their no-decision contests.
 He also earned a close decision over Tiger Flowers.
 In 1927, he produced his greatest performance on American soil when he knocked out the great Berlenbach in the fourth round.